Thursday, December 7, 2023

 Using the 2D tools, I was ready to draw something in 2D; I created the outer rectangle of my tray.

-2D sketch tools.
-The rectangle and circle are obvious; I have no idea what the hell some of the others do.
+I found FreeCAD's icons to be confusing.
+For instance, here are 2D sketch tools.
+The rectangle and circle are obvious; The dunce cap?
+I still have no idea what the hell that one does.

 Once I had my rectangle, I had to constrain it.
-I was unfamiliar with "constraining" my sketches, which meant, locking down its 2D proportions
+I was unfamiliar with "constraining" my sketches, this meant, locking down the 2D proportions

 ....fortunately the same actions were found as icons along the top menu:

-The next thing I needed to do to my 2D shape was "pad" it (extrude it upward in the positive Z access).
+The next thing I did to my 2D shape was pad it (extrude it upward in the positive Z access).
 OK, I padded to 3mm.

 This wasn't how I assumed you'd do this, why not have a command "make a lip" or whatever, but, nope.
 Every shape/cut/extrusion/screw hole in FreeCAD needed its own 2D sketch.